kaddio/mdr/technical_documentation.md

 Verification/Validation:

-In order to ensure repeatablity, security, stability Kaddio continuously perform:
+In order to ensure repeatablity, security and stability Kaddio continuously perform:
 - Exploratory testing of every new feature and bug fix
-- Autmoatic unit & integration testing
+- Automatic unit & integration testing
 - Dataset-based AI validation
 - Manual test cases for clinical scenarios
-- When deemed necessary: Load tests performed on production like anonymized data
+- When deemed necessary: Load tests performed on anonymized production like data

 Usability:
 - The product owners are responsible for the usability and checks the designs regularly with the users of the system.